Struggling with your tv stand decor? Check out these easy tips and tricks for different types of media stands and how to

 - Keep accessories in groups of 3 or 5.
 Use a tray, books, or basket to coral them and /or add visual height.

-A floor lantern that I turned into a plant terrarium is by adding a faux plant, brass animal, and a Japanese paper fan is another good option and has a more eclectic vibe.
+A floor lantern that I turned into a plant terrarium by adding a faux plant, brass animal, and a Japanese paper fan is another good option and has a more eclectic vibe.
 Its bigger scale takes up the entire space on one side of the tv.

 TV Cabinets for Small Spaces

 - Look for smaller dressers, side tables, and accent furniture to use as a small tv stand in a tight space.

 When we were in our Japanese rental house in Iwakuni, Japan we had a very small space for our living room.
-We used the biggest tv we could find that could sit on a small chest of three drawers.
+We used the biggest tv we could find that could sit on a small chest of three drawers but I still found ways to add living room decor.

-- Try placing the tv in a corner and at an angle of a small room.
+- Try placing the tv in a corner and at an angle in a small room.

-Here’s how I decorated around our tv stand for an eclectic vibe.
+Here’s how I decorated our tv stand for an eclectic vibe.
 I anchored the small tv stand by using a small wood stool with books and a plant to cover the outlet and cords.
 The art above it on each wall helps creates a nice focal point for the room.

 - Use a black cabinet to help blend in a tv.

 I found a tall and skinny cabinet at the local thrift store for the tv sit on.
-It had an open shelf that was perfect for a little styling.
+It had an open shelf that was perfect for a little styling with home decor.

 Decorating Around a TV and Dresser